sabitovvt/vscode-favorites-panel/README.md

 - Quick access to favorite URLs
 - Fast launch of applications
 - Quick access to your favorite files
-- Quick access to favorite commandss
+- Quick access to favorite commands

 ## Extension Settings